Shreya-231/TravelAgency_website/README.md

 5. Open a **Pull Request**.

 ---
+📄 License
+Distributed under the MIT License.
+See LICENSE for more information.

 ## ⭐ Support
 If you like this project, don’t forget to **give it a star ⭐** on GitHub—it really helps!